kgdunn/pid-book/process-monitoring/what-is-process-monitoring-about.rst

 Every book on quality control gives a slightly different viewpoint, or uses different terminology for these terms.

 In this book we will take "in-control" to mean that the behaviour of the process is stable over time.
 Note though, that in-control *does not* mean the variable of interest meets the specifications required by the customer, or set by the plant personnel.
 All that "in control" means is that there are no **special causes** in the data, i.e. the process is stable.
 A :index:`special cause`, or an :index:`assignable cause` is an event that occurs to move the process, or destabilize it.
 Process monitoring charts aim to detect such events.
-The opposite of "special cause" operation is :index:`common cause` operation, or stable process operation1.
+The opposite of "special cause" operation is :index:`common cause` operation, or stable process operation.

 .. note:: Our objective: quickly detect abnormal variation, and fix it by finding the root cause.
 In this section we look at the "detection" problem.
 Diagnosis and process adjustment are two separate steps that follow detection.